hongyushi0213/SD2CFNet/README.md

 The **DCIF** module models cross-modal fusion as a continuous interpolation process guided by global confidence and local discrepancy information.
 It enables smooth feature integration while suppressing unreliable modality responses and mitigating modality conflicts.

 ---
+## Datasets

+Experiments are conducted on four multispectral object detection datasets:

+- **DroneVehicle**: a drone-view visible-infrared vehicle detection dataset with challenging nighttime, daytime, and low-light scenes.
+- **RGBTDronePerson**: a drone-based RGB-T pedestrian detection dataset with small targets, occlusion, and large scale variation.
+- **M3FD**: a multispectral detection dataset containing aligned visible and infrared images under diverse real-world scenes.
+- **FLIR**: a widely used visible-infrared detection dataset for traffic-scene object detection.

+Dataset preparation instructions and preprocessing scripts will be released upon acceptance.

 ## Visualization Results